Virtual Conversation | November 18, 2025

 • Betsy Vegso: Director, Projects for Peace (Moderator)

-If you have questions or would like additional information on accessibility and accommodations in place for this event, please contact International House at 773-753-2274 or i-house-programs@uchicago.edu.
+If you have questions, please contact International House at 773-753-2274 or i-house-programs@uchicago.edu.

 Next Generation Leaders: Cultivating a Culture of Peace